NOLA: Compressing LoRA using Linear Combination of Random Basis: Appendix

-\textbf{Implementation detail:} We consider learning rates of $5e-3$, $1e-3$ and $5e-4$ for LoRA, NOLA and Linear methods and $8e-5$, $5e-5$, $3e-5$ and $1e-5$ for Full-FT.
+\textbf{Implementation detail:} We consider learning rates of $5e-3$, $1e-3$ and $5e-4$ for LoRA, \nola{} and Linear methods and $8e-5$, $5e-5$, $3e-5$ and $1e-5$ for Full-FT.
 The best settings is chosen based on the performance on validation set.
 For creation of $k$-shot dataset, we randomly sample without replacement from the train set.
 For each of these sets, we run with three different initializations of the networks.
 This process is repeated four times and the averaged values are reported.

-\textbf{Comparison between NOLA-QV and NOLA-MLP:} We experiment with NOLA layer in both the attention and MLP modules of the vision transformer.
-We observe that applying NOLA on MLP performs better than that on attention block (table ~\ref{tab:nola_qv}).
-Thus, we use NOLA-MLP as our default setting.
+\textbf{Comparison between \nola{}-QV and \nola{}-MLP:} We experiment with \nola{} layer in both the attention and MLP modules of the vision transformer.
+We observe that applying \nola{} on MLP performs better than that on attention block (Table~\ref{tab:nola_qv}).
+Thus, we use \nola{}-MLP as our default setting.
 Note that the number of trainable parameters remains the same in both versions.
 Unlike this, applying LoRA on MLP block would require significantly higher number of trainable parameters due to the increased dimensions of the weight matrices in MLP compared to those in attention block.